How Low Can You Go?: A Clinician's Overview of Anemia

 The true story of Goldilocks as told by Angry Cat.
 (Image)

-Let’s make a stretch comparison to help us remember the three main types of anemia with a reference back to our childhood and The Story of Goldilocks and the Three Bears.
+Let’s make a stretch comparison to help us remember the three main types of anemia with a reference back to our childhood and the story of Goldilocks and the Three Bears.
 Remember back to the beginning of the story when Goldilocks is tired (maybe fatigued from anemia and not eating enough iron in her porridge) and is trying to find a comfortable chair to rest in.
 One chair is too large, one is too small, and one chair is juuuust right.

 What is MICROcytic Anemia (MCV < 80 fL)?

 Microcytic anemia is generally further characterized with iron studies as iron deficiency is one of the most common causes of this laboratory finding.
-Iron deficiency anemia (IDA) is usually secondary to inadequate diet (e.g., vegetarian/vegan diets) or increased iron requirements (e.g., pregnancy).
+Iron deficiency anemia (IDA) is usually secondary to inadequate diet (e.g. vegetarian/vegan diets) or increased iron requirements (e.g. pregnancy).

 Other useful lab tests to use along with ferritin include a low serum iron level, low transferrin saturation, and/or high TIBC.
 Think of TIBC like seats on a bus.
 If the TIBC is high, there are a lot of empty seats (i.e., more capacity to bind iron).
 If TIBC is low, there are few available seats on the bus.

-Of course…it’s not quite that easy, and there’s a “but”.
-(There’s ALWAYS a “but”.)
+Of course, it’s not quite that easy… and there’s a “but”.
+There’s ALWAYS a “but”.

 Unfortunately, interpreting iron studies can be tricky since ferritin is also an acute phase reactant.
 This means it can be elevated during periods of inflammation, infection, or trauma.
 Because these ferritin elevations are thought to be due to a redistribution of iron stores and acutely increased ferritin synthesis rather than an absolute increase in body iron, interpreting ferritin levels during these times may lead to a missed diagnosis of IDA.
+Remember when we said higher ferritin thresholds can be used for patients with certain comorbidities?
+This is why!

 Because ferritin is largely stored in the liver, this lab can also be misleadingly elevated in cases of hepatocyte injury and subsequent release of stores.
 Fantastic.